Royal Mews: At Buckingham Palace

 Under Victoria's successor, King Edward VII, motor vehicles were introduced into the mews.
 In 1904, the Crown Equerry wrote to the Office of Works to request the conversion of 'two small coach-houses in the Back Mews' into 'a suitable Motor House [...] with a Lantern roof, hot water heating apparatus and electric lighting'.
 The conversion duly took place, and accommodation was provided nearby for the chauffeurs.

 The Royal Mews Riding School (of 1764) measures 54m x 15m.

 In the early 20th century problems had arisen due to inbreeding of the Hanoverian creams.
 In 1920 they were withdrawn from use and in their place, for the rest of the decade, bay horses took pride of place in the Mews.
 In the early 1930s, however, King George V began using grey horses for the lead carriages in state and ceremonial processions; his son and heir Edward VIII moved the grey horses from Windsor (where they had been used for many years by the Royal Family for their private carriages) to London, where they were nicknamed the 'Windsor Greys'.

 By 1936 motor vehicles were in the ascendency, and following his accession to the throne Edward VIII disposed of several of the more 'day to day' carriages.
 George VI made more disposals after the Second World War: for example, sixteen plain Edwardian town coaches were sold off at this time (just one remained, stored away at Windsor; it was later rediscovered, glazed and restored to royal use).
 A total of nineteen carriages were purchased by Sir Alexander Korda after the war, for use as film props; of these, five Clarences were borrowed back in 1953 for the coronation (to supplement five identical carriages which had been retained by the Mews).
 The coronation that year involved thirty-four coaches and carriages with seventy-eight horses in harness.

 In 1988 a new state coach was presented to the Mews, the Australian State Coach, built by former Mews employee W. J. Frecklington as part of the Australian Bicentenary celebrations; it was the first new royal state coach to be built since the 1902 State Landau.
 At that time, despite the earlier disposals, the Royal Mews still had custody of over a hundred vehicles, with all but a dozen being in working order; the majority were in London or Windsor, with others spread around the other royal residences.

 Present day

-Windsor Greys at the Royal Mews.

 As well as being a full-time working facility, the Royal Mews, Buckingham Palace, is regularly open to the public.
 The state coaches and other carriages are kept there, along with about 30 horses, together with their modern counterparts: the state motor cars.
 Coachmen, grooms, chauffeurs and other staff are accommodated in flats above the carriage houses and stables.

+In late 2025, it was announced that the Royal Mews (including stables, carriages and cars) would be relocated from Buckingham Palace to Windsor Castle, as 'senior members of the Royal Family no longer live in the capital'.